 NIST AI RMF MAP-2.3.
 ISO/IEC 42001:2023 Annex A.7.4.
 GDPR Articles 13, 14.
 Colorado SB 26-189 §6-1-1702(1)(b), §6-1-1705(1)(a)(I).
 CCPA §1798.100.

-Privacy policy contains no reference to AI, machine learning, automated processing, or algorithmic systems.
+Privacy policy contains no reference to AI/automated processing.

-Privacy policy contains a dedicated AI section identifying which data is processed by AI systems, for what purposes, which AI systems are involved, and what rights users have regarding AI processing (including the right to correct personal data used in ADMT decisions per SB 26-189 §6-1-1705).
+Dedicated AI section identifying data processed by AI, purposes, systems involved, and user rights re AI processing (incl. correction of personal data used in ADMT decisions per §6-1-1705).

 P2-02Data Processing Agreement AI Coverage8 pts